Deveshjoshi101/PythonAutomation/README.md

 8. Debugging using print statements.
 9. Python execution in VS Code (running scripts).
 10. Differences between Python 2 and 3 (brief overview).
+11. Introduction to Git and GitHub:
+      - Creating a GitHub account.
+      - Installing Git on the local system.
+12. Initializing a Git repository and pushing code to GitHub.
+13. Using GitHub collaboratively:
+      - Forking and cloning repositories.
+      - Pull requests and merging.
+      - Resolving merge conflicts.

 **Hands-On Tasks:**
 1. Install Python and set up VS Code on their machines.